mhaugrud/msumcspy/_sources/Dictionaries/TuplesasReturnValues.rst

 .. admonition:: Extend the program ...

-   In line 11, use the index operator (twice) to print the two elements of the tuple.
+   In line 11, use the index operator (two times) to print the two elements of the tuple.

 .. note::
    This workspace is provided for your convenience.
 You can use this activecode window to try out anything you like.

-   .. activecode:: tdd
+   .. activecode:: tdh